OpenMoonRay/openmoonray-docs/docs/scene-classes/materials/dwa/DwaRefractiveMaterial.md

           | HSV = 1

-        <p class="jekyll-theme-minimal scene-class-attr-comment">RGB: lerp in RGB space which matches UI preview but can lose saturation, HSV: lerp in HSV space which preserves saturation</p>
+        <p class="scene-class-attr-comment">RGB: lerp in RGB space which matches UI preview but can lose saturation, HSV: lerp in HSV space which preserves saturation</p>

     </p>